noobpk/frida-android-hook/README.md

 ![python](https://img.shields.io/badge/python-3.x-blue)
 ![frida](https://img.shields.io/badge/frida-15.x-orange)

 📍 A tool that helps you can easy using frida.
-It support script for trace classes, functions, and modify the return values of methods on iOS platform.
+It support script for trace classes, functions, and modify the return values of methods on Android platform.

 👉 For iOS platform: [frida-ios-hook](https://github.com/noobpk/frida-ios-hook)